 The Gardens was originally developed along a three-core Concept.
 The three cores comprised Tanglin which is the heritage core retaining the old favourites and charms of the historic Gardens; Central, the visitor belt of the Gardens; and Bukit Timah, the educational and discovery zone.
 A fourth core, Tyersall-Gallop, was created with the opening in 2017 of the Learning Forest which is designed to integrate into the Gardens' existing rainforest to form an enlarged forest habitat.

 Each Core presents an exciting array of attractions.
 Take your time to stroll around the Gardens and enjoy the wonderful sights, sounds and wonders the luscious greenery offers.

-Visit the Singapore Botanic Gardens website to find out more about the Gardens and its various attractions including the Learning Forest, National Orchid Garden and Jacob Ballas Children's Garden.
+Visit the Singapore Botanic Gardens website to find out more about the Gardens and its various features including the newly opened Gallop Extension, the Ethnobotany Garden, Keppel Discovery Wetlands and SPH Walk of Giants at the Learning Forest, the National Orchid Garden and Jacob Ballas Children's Garden.

-The Jacob Ballas Children's Garden has doubled in size with a two-hectare extension that includes new attractions geared towards youngsters up to 14 years old.
-The new extension comprises four new zones which allow children to experience and learn about different eco-systems: Farm, Forest, Stream, and Orchard.
+The Jacob Ballas Children's Garden has doubled in size with a two-hectare extension that includes new features geared towards youngsters up to 14 years old.
+The new extension allows children to experience and learn about different eco-systems in four new zones: Farm, Forest, Stream, and Orchard.

 The new one-hectare Ethnobotany Garden is the first in Singapore where visitors can learn about plants used by indigenous cultures of Southeast Asia.
 The garden includes a Centre for Ethnobotany which complements the outdoor landscape with an interpretive exhibition of artefacts and interactive elements.